ATF Issues 80% Lower Clarification & Hurricane Update

 Frequently Asked Questions

-What makes an 80% lower receiver NOT a firearm according to the ATF?
+What defines an 80% lower receiver as NOT a firearm according to the ATF?

-According to the ATF's clarification, an 80% lower for AR-15/M16 style firearms is not considered a firearm if its fire control cavity remains solid, without milling or guide marks for pins, and it is not sold or marketed with associated jigs, tools, or instructions.
+Under ATF clarification, an 80% lower is not a firearm if its fire control cavity remains solid and undrilled, lacking milling or guide marks for pins.
+Crucially, it must not be sold or marketed with any associated tools, jigs, or guides.

 When is an 80% lower receiver considered a firearm by the ATF?

-An 80% lower receiver is classified as a firearm by the ATF if holes for the selector, trigger, or hammer pins have been drilled, or if the trigger slot has been created.
-Even if it cannot function, these modifications deem it a firearm.
+An 80% lower is classified as a firearm by the ATF if it has been drilled for selector, trigger, or hammer pins, or if the trigger slot has been created.
+The mere inclusion of associated tools like jigs or drill bits in its sale also classifies it as a firearm.

-What is the update on the New York Concealed Carry Improvement Act (CCIA)?
+What is the significance of the New York Concealed Carry Improvement Act (CCIA) update?

 Related News